karadoc/Civ4-K-Mod/readme.txt

 The result is that cultural output now plays a more significant and dynamic role in determining cultural borders.
 The culture of inner cities is no longer useless, because it will typically extend far enough to help contribute to the culture front-line, and even if it doesn't reach that far it can still contribute via the new 'trade culture' mechanics.

-== Many many balance changes ==
+== Many balance changes ==
-I've identified many things that I think were too weak or too strong in original BtS, and I've tried to balance them.
-But I haven't simply buffed or nerfed things, I've tried to make changes that give each thing its own niche for which it is powerful; so that everything is viable _under the right conditions_, and very few things can be considered 'the best' for all situations.
+I've identified many things that I think were too weak or too strong in original BtS, and I've tried to balance them without changing their original purpose or flavour.
+In general, I've tried to make changes that give each thing its own niche for which it is powerful; so that everything is viable _under the right conditions_, and very few things can be considered 'the best' for all situations.
 I'm speaking in general terms here because I don't want to try to list every change I've made.
 But I will give one example:

 Serfdom: +1 commerce farms & plantations, -1 commerce from towns (in addition to its original effects).
 I've always thought that Serfdom was the most obviously weak civic in the game.
 In standard BtS, serfdom was very very rarely better than its alternatives.
 So I wanted to buff it.
 But I like that slavery is the dominant civic in the early game, and caste system is useful for particular playstyles, and in the late game emancipation gradually (usually) forces most civs out of their otherwise chosen civics...
 Everything civic seemed to have a role, and I thought it worked pretty well - except that serfdom was useless.
 My change to serfdom is only simple, but the effect is that serfdom is now a viable civic for a significant part of the game, and it has its own playstyle / strategy type; and it becomes weaker in the late-game as towns become the dominant source of commerce.

+(The serfdom change is one of the biggest balance changes in K-Mod.
+Most of the changes are actually quite subtle.)

-Again, see changelog.txt for a more complete list of balance changes.
+Again, see changelog.txt for a more complete list of changes.

 I hope you enjoy the mod.